-\item FC Layer: this component is a Deep Neural Network (DNN) classifier that takes the multi-resolution features of a graph as an input and predicts its class label.
-It is a fully connected layer with hidden layers, and connected to $L$ output units (i.e., output layer) where $L$ is the number of available classes.
-The values computed at each output unit, when normalized, represent the probability of an input belong to a specific class. \end{itemize} The schematic of the MGNN is given in Fig.~\ref{fig:pipeline} and it is trained to learn two sets of parameters: 1) scale parameters $\mathbf{s}$ that define the optimal resolutions of a graph for a classification task, and 2) weights $\mathbf{W}^{h}$ associated with the edges between the layers in DNN.
-One note is that we are not performing pooling which is quite common in many CNN architectures.
-While it is important to increase efficiency of the algorithm, however without an invertable method for pooling, we want to maintain spatial interpretability especially for neuroimaging applications.
+{\bf FC Layer:} This component is a fully connected Deep Neural Network (DNN) classifier that takes the multi-resolution features of a graph as an input and predicts its class label.
+It has $L$ output units where $L$ is the number of available classes.
+The values $o_l$ computed at each output unit, when normalized, become the pseudo-probability of an input belong to a specific class.

+MENET learns two sets of parameters: 1) scale $\mathbf{s}$ that define the resolutions of graph edges, and 2) weight $\mathbf{W}^{h}$ within the FC for prediction.
+Notice that there is no pooling; while it is important to increase the efficiency of the algorithm, without an invertible method for pooling on edges, we want to keep {\em spatial interpretability} for neuroimaging applications.
 Also, the pooling in conventional methods are required for multi-scale analysis with fixed window size, but our framework inherits such behavior within the matrix transform.